aqua-ix/tweet-deleter/README.md

 # Tweet Deleter

-A web application that automatically deletes arbitrary tweets
+This is the web application that automatically deletes arbitrary tweets

 ## How to use